 Here’s where KronoGraph’s custom styling options come in handy.
 I can set my forensic timeline analysis app to:

-There’s a big uptick in activity about three quarters of the way along, when I first visit the CDVC website.
-And in the bottom half, I can see the other internal network traffic that my network card is picking up.
+Much neater – in the top half of the picture I can now see which external sites I’m talking to.
+In the bottom half is the other internal network traffic that my network card is picking up.
 Much of it is between other devices on the network that aren’t directly connected to my machine.
 Some of it occurs in regular bursts, but it’s clear now that none of it is directly related to my website visit.

 Aggregating data for clearer analysis

-One neat feature, released in KronoGraph 1.7, is the ability to aggregate dense bursts of events into single bands.
+Another neat feature is the ability to aggregate dense bursts of events into single bands.

 With this kind of data, where there can be bursts of hundreds of events per second, there’s no value in drawing an arrow for each packet.
 Instead, KronoGraph creates event summary bands.
 Investigators carrying out forensic timeline analysis can zoom in to reveal the individual events, but keep clutter to a minimum the rest of the time.